Educational Support Programs

 Learn more about our Educational Support Programs below.

-Discovery is an educational therapy process developed by the National Institute for Learning Development nearly thirty ago, and is practiced across our own country and around the world.
-Therapists are trained and certified by NILD, and ICS therapists attend continuing education conferences each year.
-We have been encouraged and gratified with the results we have seen in our students since ICS first offered Discovery in 2000.
-For many of them, educational therapy has been a life changing experience, opening a door to academic success.
+NILD Educational Therapy® is a process developed by the National Institute for Learning Development and is practiced across our own country and around the world.
+Therapists are trained and certified by NILD.
+ICS therapists attend continuing education conferences and workshops each year along with online webinars.
+We have been encouraged and gratified with the results we have seen in our students since NILD Educational Therapy® was first offered at ICS in 2000.
+For many of them, educational therapy has been a life changing experience, opening a door to academic success and lifelong learning.

-Discovery therapy is not tutoring, but a collaborative effort between therapist and student designed to strengthen foundational skills, knowledge, and processes which will support a lifetime of learning.
-Each student in the program meets individually with an educational therapist twice a week for activities designed to stimulate the weaker areas of the brain.
-Discovery students have individual accommodations documents, similar to public school I.E.P.’s or 504 Plans.
-Parents receive quarterly reports on their child’s progress in Discovery and are asked to visit and observe several sessions each year.
+NILD Educational Therapy® is not tutoring but a collaborative effort between therapist and student designed to strengthen foundational skills, knowledge, and processes.
+Helping students develop tools for independent learning in the classroom and in life is the primary goal of NILD Educational Therapy®.
+Each student in the program meets individually with an educational therapist twice a week for activities designed to stimulate their cognitive weaknesses and sharpen cognitive strengths.
+NILD Educational Therapy students have individual accommodations documents, similar to public school IEP or 504 Plans.
+Parents receive semester and annual reports regarding their child’s progress in educational therapy and are asked to visit and observe several sessions each year.
 Each spring there is a parent/therapist meeting to review annual progress and discuss plans for the next academic year.
-Most students will need to remain in Discovery for a minimum of three years, although latest research shows gains after the first year for many students.
-The program goal is that our students will eventually become independent learners, working to their potential without continued intervention.
+Most students will need to remain in NILD Educational Therapy® for a minimum of three years with gains usually being made each year.
+It is our desire that our students will become independent learners, working to their potential without continued intervention.

 Search and Teach